XamarinUniversity/build2018-labs/lab2/README.md

 }
 ```

-9. Build and run the app one last time to make sure we haven't broken anything!
+9. Build and run the app one last time to make sure you haven't broken anything!

 ## Congratulations!